engyasin/SLRL/README.md

-# Traffic Simulation for mixed traffic based on supervised learning models guided by reinforcment learning.
+# Traffic Simulation for mixed traffic based on supervised learning models guided by reinforcement learning.

 This code is related to the paper titled: